openhive-network/hivemind/README.md

 ### Building
 To build image holding Hivemind instance, please use [build_instance.sh](scripts/ci/build_instance.sh).
 This script requires several parameters:
-- tag identifier to be set on built image
+- a tag identifier to be set on the built image
 - directory where Hivemind source code is located
 - docker registry url to produce fully qualified image name and allow to correctly resolve its dependencies